Jordan-Pierce/CoralNet-Toolbox/Toolbox/README.md

-# CoralNet API
+# CoralNet-Toolbox (in development)

-This repository provides a Python library for accessing data on CoralNet through code, which allows users to programmatically interact with CoralNet and perform tasks such as uploading and downloading data, and annotating images.
+This codebase provides a Python library for accessing data on CoralNet through code, which allows users to programmatically interact with CoralNet and perform tasks such as uploading and downloading data, and annotating images.

 ## Getting Started

-For all of these scripts, it is recommended to set your CoralNet `Username` and `Password` as an environment variables, as these will be read as the defaults when running all the script via command line:
+For most of these scripts, it is recommended to set your CoralNet `Username` and `Password` as an environment variables, as these will be read as the defaults when running all the script via command line:
 ```python